3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 2. Use the Pause button to pause the Stopwatch.
 3. Use the Reset button to restart the Stopwatch from the beginning.
 4. Use the Stop button to stop the Stopwatch and display the total elapsed time.
+5. Use the Create button to create new stopwatch (You can give it a name too).
 <p align="right">(<a href="#top">back to top</a>)</p>